 The property was a perfect fit for us and would be a great option for any small family staying in a single room or a larger family in connecting rooms.
 Our room, with double queens, was immaculate and spacious.

 Perhaps the most appreciated aspect of our room itself was the pullout sofabed.
 It made the perfect nesting spot for our eight-year-old each night.
-(Surely my husband and I aren’t the only happily married couple that take advantage of stretching out and sleeping in separate beds when we have the option!)
+(Surely my husband and I aren’t the only happily married couple that take advantage of stretching out and sleeping in separate beds when we have the option!).
+The Courtyard makes an excellent starting point as you set off to explore all the things to do in Paso Robles.

-Foodies need not look far to find dining options in Paso.
+While there are so many things to do in Paso Robles, dining is a priority.
+Foodies need not look far to find delicious options in Paso.
 Where there is good wine, there is good food and Paso is no exception.
 In fact, the hard part will likely be fitting all of the delicious bites into a single weekend.
 Here’s a quick overview of some dining choices.
-Check back next week for a detailed post dedicated exclusively to dining in Paso.
+These five must try menu items in Paso Robles should top your wish list.

 For lunch on the go: